Bench contribution carries Raptors past Clippers

-Kyle Lowry had 21 points and six assists for the Raptors (29-15), who are riding the second-longest winning streak in franchise history.
+As a result, with all-star point guard Kyle Lowry leading the way with 21 points and six assists, the Raptors defeated the Clippers 112-94 to extend their winning streak to eight games.

+The Raptors (29-15) are riding the second-longest winning streak in franchise history.
 They won nine in a row in 2002.

 “I thought that second unit got their togetherness and their rhythm and their chemistry going that we’re going to need as we go down the road,” Raptors coach Dwane Casey said.

-Toronto took a 16-point lead in the third quarter, and the Clippers trimmed it to four before the Raptors extended the margin to 22 points during the fourth.
+Toronto took a 16-point lead in the third quarter, and the Clippers trimmed it to four before the Raptors extended the margin to 22 points during the fourth quarter.

 “The starters came back in and cut it to four, we subbed out and it went back to 20, so it was just one of those nights,” Rivers said.

-Note: EditorsNote: fixes Crawford to “guard” in 16th graf